porcinus/mk_arcade_joystick_rpi/README.md

+This version of mk_arcade_joystick_rpi is intended for use with the Freeplay Zero and Freeplay CM3 DIY kits that allow you to build a Raspberry Pi Zero or Raspberry Pi Compute Module 3 into a handheld portable unit often used for retro gaming.

 # mk_arcade_joystick_rpi #

 *** The information here is mainly historic from the previous version.
 The version here likely works differently. ***